Travel Stories: English Gardens Tour (9)

 Our first thought was, “But if the vans are too large, what if they don’t let us in the parking lot?!!”
 Cosetta and I sweated bullets all the way to the gardens but, miraculously, we got in.
 What a relief!

-So, after all of that, we soon were standing in the middle of Sissinghurst Castle Garden with broad smiles on our faces.
+After all of that, we soon were standing in the middle of Sissinghurst Castle Garden.
+And we all had broad smiles on our faces.
 This was my third visit to the garden and I have to say it was just as special as the first time.

 Now for a little background: